denoland/deno/docs/getting_started/first_steps.md

 ## First steps

-This page contains some simple examples to teach you about the fundamentals of Deno.
+This page contains some examples to teach you about the fundamentals of Deno.

 This document assumes that you have some prior knowledge of JavaScript, especially about `async`/`await`.
 If you have no prior knowledge of JavaScript,